P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Experiments

 \section{Experiments}

 In this section, we benchmark {\myProj}'s accuracy and performance with experiments.
-We show that: 1) for accuracy, it has no computation errors, and its results are relevant to the prompt; 2) for performance, it supports arbitrary $k$ and outperforms the state-of-the-art system, PRAG \cite{prag}. \looseness=-1
+We show that: 1) for accuracy, it has no computational errors, and its results are relevant to the prompt; 2) for performance, it supports arbitrary $k$ and outperforms the state-of-the-art system, PRAG \cite{prag}.

-We run {\myProj}'s experiments on a physical on-premises server.
-The server has two AMD EPYC 7352 CPUs.
-Each CPU has 24 cores with hyper-threading, for a total of 96 logical cores.
-The server's memory is 188 GiB, which is sufficient for the experiments.
-Its operating system is Ubuntu 24.04.
-We run {\myProj}'s servers and users one by one on the physical server.
-We do not simulate the network but count the transmitted data volume because network conditions vary widely in secret-sharing systems and do not affect the system's throughput, as CPUs can run other computational work while waiting for transmission.

 We vary $k$ and the document number $N$.
-We use $k' = k + \xi$ for the number of the retrieved documents, simplifying notations.
-We set the embedding dimension $m = 1024$.
-We save embedding elements as 64-bit integers.
-We set $p = 2^{64} - 59$, which is the largest prime number that fits within 64 bits.
-We set $f = 32$, matching the precision of 32-bit floating-point numbers.
-We set $\xi = k$ because $2k$ results of the experiments remain below the 64K tokens threshold, which decreases RAG performance.
-We set $\lambda = 128$ for DCFs.
-We use Matyas-Meyer-Oseas one-way compression functions with AES-128 as cryptographically secure PRGs of DCFs for speed \cite{owcf}.
-We use OpenSSL 3 for AES-128. \looseness=-1
+We keep using $k' = k + \xi$ for the number of retrieved documents, allowing {\myProj} to retrieve a few more results than $k$.
+The experiment settings are introduced in \cref{app:exp_settings}.